dagger/dagger/docs/CLI.md

 > side effects, or it might not be able to compile if you're in the middle of
 > adapting to backwards-incompatible schema changes.

+#### Usage

+* Developer (robin hood) creates a single `dagger.lock` file somewhere in their Environment.
+* The `dagger.lock` file is human-readable but not intended for direct editing.
+* Adding `Memoize()` to a query allows subsequent queries to load results from and save results to `dagger.lock`.
+* Platform developers (:tophat:) add `Memoize([]string{"foo"})` calls to their pipelines with tags to indicate their purpose.
+(Configurable tags might be a pattern.)
+* Platform consumers (🪶) add `Memoize([]string{"bar"})` calls outside of the platform calls, to memoize anything they want.
+* Platform consumers bump dependencies with `dagger refresh [tags...]`.
+* Platform consumers "prune" dependencies by providing an entrypoint that hits all the necessary memoization paths and removing `dagger.json`.

+#### Open questions

+* **TODO:** We'll need some way to prevent meta-queries like `pipeline()` and `memoize()` from becoming part of the cache key.
+If we can't come up with a better idea, we could always just reserve the words and drop them from the query path during memoization.

+* **TODO:** How can this work with environment-provided resolvers and types?
+I guess we need some way to decorate resolvers as @memoizable?
+(Back to the special comment syntax discussion.)

+* **TODO:** Does this need to work by _only_ memoizing the next query?
+  Otherwise how can you memoize a `Container.From` but not every single subsequent query?
+Seems like an easy mistake to make in code.

 #### Implementation notes

 The API could look something like this: